-Nigel Clough is manager of Burton Albion, having rejoined the club for a second spell on 7th December 2015.
+Nigel Clough was most recently manager of Burton Albion, having rejoined the club for a second spell on 7th December 2015.

 The former Nottingham Forest, Liverpool and England forward retraced his famous father's footsteps when he took charge of Derby on January 6th, 2009.

 It was under Brian Clough's tutillage that Nigel began his league career at Nottingham Forest in 1984.
 He made 403 appearances in two spells with the club, becoming the second highest scorer in Forest's history with 131 goals.

 His intelligent probing as a deep-lying centre forward - the same position his dad had played, albeit with a difference in style - saw Nigel collect 14 England caps.

 Forest won the League Cup twice in successive years - 1989 and '90 - during his initial nine years at the City Ground.
 Nigel scored twice against Luton at Wembley in the first of those triumphs.

 After three years with Liverpool, he wound up at Manchester City - from where he returned to Forest on loan - but continued to play after being appointed manager of non-league Burton in 1998.

 Clough's team made steady progress and, in his fourth season, were champions of the Northern Premier League to win promotion to the Conference.
 They were firmly on course to climb into the Football League when he was lured to Pride Park.
 At the end of the 2008/09 season Burton did achieve promotion, which resulted in the side entering the Football League for the first time in their history.

 Before Nigel's departure his table-topping side recorded a run of 11 straight victories.
 He had declined many overtures from league clubs but could not resist the pull of Derby where Brian won promotion and the league championship early in his inspirational career.